twonoise/BitmapFontUpscale/README.md

 Code
 ====
-We use a large set of standard tools.
+We use a wide set of standard tools.
 But we need two extra tools, which are not exist.

 * `bdf2image`, i've made it from `bdf2bmp` licensed as LICENSE: BSD style.
 * `bdfgrow`, i create it from `bdf2x` licensed as UNLICENSE http://unlicense.org/ .
 Name changed due to it now support not only 2x upscale, and note that more than 2x zooms are piped input only.